 A longtime advocate for pet-friendly pet care, Don is a member of The Pet Professionals Guild, an association committed to force-free, or as Don calls it, pet-friendly, pet care.
 Don believes so strongly in the mission of PPG that all members of his staff at Green Acres are enrolled as members as soon as they have completed their staff training.
 As such, they are all committed to PPG’s Guiding Principles.
 Don was appointed to the PPG Steering Committee in October of 2019 where he serves as Chair of the PPG Advocacy Committee which is responsible for the PPG’s Shock-Free Coalition Initiative.

-Don is also the Maine Regional Coordinator for the Shock-Free Coalition, a global advocacy campaign which aims to end the practice of administering electric shock to train, manage, and care for pets.
+Don is also the Maine Regional Coordinator for the Shock-Free Coalition, a global advocacy campaign which aims to end the practice of administering an electric shock to train, manage, and care for pets.

-Don has a special interest in complementary and alternative medicine and became the first Bach Foundation Registered Animal Practitioner (BFRAP) in the America’s in 2003.
+Don has a particular interest in complementary and alternative medicine and became the first Bach Foundation Registered Animal Practitioner (BFRAP) in the America’s in 2003.
 You can learn more about Don’s practice with the Bach Flower Remedies at his website Bach Flowers for Pets.

 In 2004 Don was asked to produce and host a weekly radio show on pets, The Woof Meow Show.
 The show focuses on educating people about dogs, cats, their behavior, health care, nutritional needs, and their relationship with their people.
 Hosted by Don Hanson and Kate Dutra of the Green Acres Kennel Shop, the show is broadcast at 9 AM on Saturday on Z62 Retro Radio at AM620-WZON, and WKIT HD3.
 Podcasts are typically released immediately after the show and can be downloaded at our podcast page < click here > or the Apple iTunes store.
 Listeners also have the option of tuning in on their computer via AM620’s online stream at http://www.wzonam.com/ or on their smartphone or tablet with the free WZON 620 AM app.